Skip to main content

 my_model = mb.get_model("marketing/predictor2")

-Now that you can store and retrieve models, let's use the model registry with a deployment.
+Next, use the model registry with a deployment.